w3c/wai-media-guide/planning.md

 For audio-only, captions enable people who are hard of hearing to get the richness of listening to the audio and fill in what they don't hear well by reading the captions.

 Transcripts are needed to provide access to people who are Deaf-blind and use braille.
 Also, transcripts have several [additional benefits](/design-develop/media/#additional-benefits) to all users.

+**Captions and transcripts use the same text.
+Once you have one, it's fairly easy to develop the other.**

 ## Project Management